-If you are pregnant or think that there is a possibility you could be pregnant, please contact the Endoscopy Unit on the telephone number at the end of this booklet.
+If you are pregnant or think that there is a possibility you could be pregnant, please contact the endoscopy unit on the telephone number at the front of this booklet as soon as possible.

 We will need to discuss your individual circumstances as it may be necessary to cancel or delay your appointment.